 4. Conducting the Research

-This is the time when you are administering your survey, conducting your interviews and implementing your field test.
+This is the time when you are administering your survey, conducting your qualitative interviews and implementing your field test.
 These important steps can be time-consuming but are critical.
 However, using a community makes it easy to set up questions and tasks without having to survey each individual in-person.

 You can ask a question to either the entire group and have a discussion, or pose questions to individuals separately.
 The answers, choices, and observations are all being collected and recorded so you can go back to review in order to prepare your report.